tenondvpn/shardora/README.md

-# shardora
+# Shardora
-Shardora: A Dynamic and Public Blockchain Sharding Platform with Seamless Shards Reconfiguration
+      A Dynamic and Public Blockchain Sharding Platform with Seamless Shards Reconfiguration

 # Quick Start
 ## Requirement